-- The furnishing and installation of all conduits per the contract documents, - Including all surface excavations or surface preparation work, repair or restoration of any disturbed areas to pre-construction conditions, proper water/moisture drainage materials, - Conduit mounting on new or existing infrastructure, and - Furnishing all materials, labor, equipment, and other incidental items necessary to meet the requirements of the contract documents.
+- b.
+Including all surface excavations or surface preparation work, repair or restoration of any disturbed areas to pre-construction conditions, proper water/moisture drainage materials. - c.
+Conduit mounting on new or existing infrastructure, and - d.
+Furnishing all materials, labor, equipment, and other incidental items necessary to meet the requirements of the contract documents.

-H. Power Connections.
+2.09.
+Power Connections.